Clarence Tommerson

-Clarence Leonard Tommerson (April 8, 1915 – January 6, 2000) was an American football halfback in the National Football League.
+Clarence Leonard Tommerson (April 8, 1915 – January 6, 2000) was an American professional football halfback in the National Football League.
 He played for the Pittsburgh Pirates in 1938.

-Tommerson was born on April 8, 1915 in La Crosse, Wisconsin and attended Logan High School.
+Tommerson was born on April 8, 1915, in La Crosse, Wisconsin and attended Logan High School.
 He went on to play football at the collegiate level at the University of Wisconsin–Madison.
 In September 1979, he married Audrey Tommerson, with whom he went to nearly every Super Bowl during their marriage.